AI, Estrogen, and Menopause

 Estrogen, come to find out, is a very predictable hormone that performs to varying degrees depending on how much of it is circulating in the blood.
 One thing I started very early in my hormone coaching career was monitoring the clinical responses and outcomes of the hormone replacement therapies women were prescribed.
 I noticed that women’s brains and bodies responded to varying degrees each time hormones were adjusted, especially estrogen.
 So much so that I started to monitor clinical indicators and blood hormone levels once every four months to watch the trends.
 Monitoring clinical indicators against blood serum hormone levels once every four months over two decades on several thousand patients has given me a lot of information.

 Working in hormone medicine for so long, you hear all the stories about how bad estrogen is and how it should only be prescribed in low doses for the shortest amount of time.
-But the stories and warnings from my mentors and educators became confusing when what they were saying was not matching up with what I was witnessing in the hormone clinic.
+But the stories and warnings from my mentors and educators became confusing when what they were saying did not match up with what I was witnessing in the hormone clinic.
 What I saw was that there are certain blood serum hormone levels where when obtained, women had a reduction or an elimination of cancer, depression, anxiety, weight gain, low energy, brain fog, well…you name it for the most part.
-I was blown away at, and still am, to see the impact having adequate levels of estrogen can do on the mind and body of women.
+I was blown away at, and still am, to see the impact having adequate levels of estrogen can have on the mind and body of women.
 I noticed when female patients kept estrogen levels low as recommended, they were riddled with mental illness diagnoses and physical decline issues.
 This led me to dig deeper into why everyone is saying that estrogen is bad when that’s not really the case.

 One of the biggest things that stood out to me in my years digging around the National Library of Medicine was the lack of studies on high-dose estrogen therapies or anything having to do with restoring and maintaining estrogen at healthy reproductive levels.
 When I began to learn about artificial intelligence a few years back at the American Academy of Ant-Aging Medicine, they presented it as a tool and savior for doctors and modern medicine.
 That doctors wouldn’t need to think for themselves anymore and that they could just use IBM’s Watson or some other form of AI to do their job and all would be okay.
 I found this entire concept very disturbing because the information AI spits out has been obtained from sources who do not have all the information or biased information.